KarenZhuqianZhou/BrownDatathon2019_TripAdvisor_RecommenderSystem/README.md

-# Brown Datathon 2019: Build a Recommender System for TripAdvisor
+# Brown Datathon 2019: A Recommender System for TripAdvisor
 Analyze data sets from TripAdvisor.com during 2019 Brown Datathon at Brown University.